 Private Process Using an Adult Over the Age of 18:

 This is an inexpensive way to serve someone.
 THE PRIVATE PROCESS SERVER CANNOT BE YOU.
 The adult serving the papers must give the papers directly to the other side.
 The adult serving the papers may NOT leave the package on the other side’s doorstep, however they can leave it at the opposing party's home with someone else who lives in the same home, as long at the person you leave it with is "of suitable age and discretion."
 While the courts have not explained exactly what "suitable age and discretion" means, the person should not be a minor, and should be able to understand that the papers need to be given to the defendant.
-It’s better to serve someone who is close to the opposing party rather than someone who is not, even if they live at the same residence.
-When serving the opposing party directly, the service package need not be placed in the other side’s hands, they just need to be given notice that they are being served and given the documents.
-Not holding the documents or dropping them is not a defense to service.
-With this method, the server can even leave the documents at their feet.
+It is better to serve someone who is close to the opposing party rather than someone who is not, even if they live at the same residence.
+When serving the opposing party directly, the service package need not be placed directly in the other side’s hands, they just need to be given notice that they are being served and given the documents.
+With this method, the server can even leave the documents at their feet, and it is still proper service.
 The person who served the other party must complete an Affidavit of Service (Private Process, CCDR 55 for cases of divorce, custody, visitation, child support, alimony, name changes or contempt).
 You must file the Affidavit of Service along with a copy of the Writ of Summons with the Clerk of Court in order to prove the other side was served.

 What is Service by Certified Mail?